pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/pyramids.rst.txt

     :width: 64
     :height: 64

-Multihash pyramids are a way to give a unique address on the network to content that you are regularly updating.
+Pyramids are a way to give a unique address on the network to content that you are regularly updating.
 It could be a website you're working on, a blog, a code repository, a distributed web app that you want to share with the world without the hassle of